FireworksFallDown/TypeTotype/README.md

 ③ you can ignore the save_path if you only want to view label

-④ For Windows, I also offer an application which named Type2Type.exe, you can install it in your Windows by the Setup.exe, and run the Type2Type.exe like this:
+④ For Windows, I also offer an application which named Type2Type.exe, you can run the Type2Type.exe like this:
 <br>
 ![image](https://user-images.githubusercontent.com/96516755/147052687-13270e97-9391-4de3-a521-4e1817e969bd.png)